SDBA: A Stealthy and Long-Lasting Durable Backdoor Attack in Federated Learning: Conclusion

 \section{Conclusion}

-We proposed a novel backdoor attack method called SDBA, a stealthy and long-lasting durable backdoor attack, particularly for NLP tasks.
-Through a comprehensive layer-wise analysis, SDBA identified the layers most vulnerable to backdoor injection, satisfying both stealth and durability requirements.
-SDBA ensures the attack remains stealthy and capable of evading even six representative defense mechanisms.
-Moreover, by applying top-$k$\% gradient masking within the specific layers, we significantly enhance the durability of the backdoor.
-Our experiments demonstrated that SDBA not only surpasses existing backdoor mechanisms but also exhibits stronger durability compared to recent backdoors previously regarded as highly durable.\\ Future work should focus on developing robust countermeasures to combat such stealthy and durable backdoor attacks.
-Also, from a defense perspective, our findings reveal significant threats to FL systems.\\ Additionally, as mentioned in this paper, large models, such as LLMs, do not utilize distance-based metrics like those used in Multi-Krum and FLAME due to the efficiency constraints of these defense methods.
-In summary, there is a growing need to counter increasingly stealthy and durable attacks, alongside the challenge of developing efficient defenses suitable for large models like LLMs.
-This highlights the need for more powerful and efficient defenses, not only for NLP tasks but also for LLMs.
+We proposed a novel backdoor attack method called SDBA, a stealthy and durable backdoor attack specifically designed for NLP tasks.
+Through a comprehensive layer-wise analysis, SDBA identifies the layers most vulnerable to backdoor injection, fulfilling both stealth and durability requirements.
+SDBA maintains stealthiness and is capable of evading even six representative defense mechanisms.
+Furthermore, by applying top-$k$\% gradient masking within specific layers, we significantly enhance the durability of the backdoor.
+Our experiments demonstrate that SDBA not only outperforms existing backdoor methods but also achieves greater durability than previously established attacks considered to be highly resilient.\\ Future work should focus on developing robust countermeasures to combat such stealthy and durable backdoor attacks.
+Furthermore, from a defense perspective, our findings reveal significant threats to FL systems.\\ Additionally, as mentioned in this paper, distance-based metrics employed in defense mechanisms such as Multi-Krum and FLAME are generally not applied to transformer-based models with a larger number of parameters than LSTM, due to the efficiency constraints of these methods.
+In summary, there is a growing need to counter increasingly stealthy and durable attacks, alongside the challenge of developing efficient defenses suitable for transformer-based models with significantly more parameters than RNN-based models such as LSTM.
+This highlights the need for more powerful and efficient defenses, not only for NLP tasks but also for transformer-based models.

+\begin{IEEEbiography}[{ }]{Minyeong Choe} received the B.S. degree from the Department of Information and Communication Engineering, Chosun University, Gwangju, South Korea, in 2025.
+He is currently an M.S. student in the same department at Chosun University.
+His research interests include private and secure federated learning, data privacy, and AI security. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Cheolhee Park} received the B.S. degree from the Department of Applied Mathematics, Kongju National University, Gongju, South Korea, in 2014, and the M.S. and Ph.D. degrees from the Department of Mathematics, Kongju National University in 2017 and 2021, respectively.
+He joined Electronics and Telecommunications Research Institute, Daejeon, South Korea, in 2021, where he is currently working as a Researcher.
+His research interests include data privacy, differential privacy, machine learning, deep learning, AI security, and network security. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Changho Seo} received the B.S., M.S., and Ph.D. degrees from the Department of Mathematics, Korea University, South Korea, in 1990, 1992, and 1996, respectively.
+He is currently a Professor with the Department of Convergence Science, Kongju National University, South Korea.
+His research interests include cryptography, information security, data privacy protection, and AI security. \end{IEEEbiography}